 Crisphead is the most exasperating for home gardeners to produce.
-Heads form best when monthly average temperatures are 55° to 60°F/13° to 16°C. In mild climates, this type of lettuce does well over a long season, but in hot summer areas, timing of planting becomes critical.
-Best varieties include 'Great Lakes', 'Summertime', and 'Nevada'.
+Heads form best when monthly average temperatures are 55°–60°F/13°–16°C. In mild climates, this type of lettuce does well over a long season, but in hot summer areas, timing of planting becomes critical.
+Best varieties include ‘Great Lakes’, ‘Summertime’, and ‘Nevada’.

 Loose-leaf lettuce makes a rosette rather than a head.
-Stands heat better than other types.
-Choice selections include 'Blackseeded Simpson', 'Green Ice', and 'Oak Leaf' (all with green leaves); 'Salad Bowl' (with deeply cut green leaves); and 'Prizehead' and 'Ruby' (red-tinged leaves).
+It stands heat better than the other types.
+Choice selections include ‘Blackseeded Simpson’, ‘Green Ice’, and ‘Oak Leaf’ (all with green leaves); ‘Salad Bowl’ (with deeply cut green leaves); and ‘Prizehead’ and ‘Ruby’ (red-tinged leaves).

-Romaine lettuce has an erect, cylindrical head of smooth leaves; outer leaves are green, inner ones whitish.
-Stands heat moderately well.
-Try 'Medallion', 'Olga', or 'Parris Island'.
+Romaine lettuce has an erect, cylindrical head of smooth leaves.
+The outer leaves are green; the inner ones are whitish.
+It stands heat moderately well.
+Try ‘Medallion’, ‘Olga’, or ‘Parris Island’.

 Various loose-leaf and romaine lettuce varieties are typically included in mesclun mixes—mixtures of fast-growing, tender salad greens (usually some mild and some tangy)—that may include mustards, arugula, cress, chicory, radicchio, and/or mizuna.

-All lettuces need loose, well drained soil.
-Sow in open ground; barely cover seeds.
+All lettuces need loose, well-drained soil.
+Sow in open ground; barely cover the seeds.
 Loose-leaf lettuce can be grown as close as 4 in. apart; thin all other types to 1 ft. apart.
-Grow mesclun in blocks 4 in. wide and don't thin.
+Grow mesclun in blocks 4 in. wide and don’t thin.